Nitrolaunch/nitrolaunch/docs/docs/index.md

-# MCVM Documentation
+# Nitrolaunch Documentation

-This is the user and developer documentation for MCVM.
+This is the user and developer documentation for Nitrolaunch.

 To get started with the CLI, check out the [user guide](guide/1_getting_started.md).

-Documentation for the CLI can be found by running `mcvm help`.
+Documentation for the CLI can be found by running `nitro help`.
 Examples for the library can be found in the code for the CLI, as it is a simple implementation of all the functionality.
 All library crates should have code documentation hosted on [docs.rs](https://docs.rs).